MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/universal-packages.md

 ---

 > [!TIP]
 > You can use wildcards to download the latest version of a Universal Package.
-See [Download the latest version](../../artifacts/quickstarts/universal-packages.md#download-the-latest-version) for more details.
+For more information, see [Download the latest version](../../artifacts/quickstarts/universal-packages.md#download-the-latest-version).

 ## Related articles